ON THE BACK OF THOUGHT

 Block it out, blow it up, or let it go.

-Navigate the calm before the storm and take a chance.
-Hope and pray we don’t blow a gasket before reaching the motherlode.
+Embrace the calm and seize the opportunity.
+Let’s hope and pray you don’t blow a gasket before reaching the motherlode.

 Kickback and liftoff.
 All systems go.

-Time out, we lick our wounds, run faster, stand still, ponder the headlights, hide in the sand, or relish the encounter; either way, associating words with mood swings and feelings, we begin to adapt, engage, and work out where we’ll stand or fall in the next encounter.
+Time out, you lick your wounds, run faster, stand still, ponder the headlights, hide in the sand, or relish the encounter; either way, associating words with mood swings and feelings, you adapt, engage, and work out where you’ll stand or fall in subsequent encounters.

-Sometimes, the only place for a frazzled brain is time out on the throne in the company’s bathroom.
+Eager to please, subzero esteem.
+With no disrespect to the company, sometimes the only place for a frazzled brain is time out on the throne in the bathroom.

 Unbeknownst to the wanderer, this was the perfect place to begin.

 At the core of our planet lies a solid sphere of iron and nickel, measuring 759 miles in width and reaching temperatures of up to 9,800 degrees Fahrenheit.
 Surrounding this inner core is the outer core, a thick band of fluids made of iron and nickel extending 1,400 miles.
 Further out is the mantle, a layer of molten rock around 1,800 miles thick, serving as a base for the Earth’s outer layer, the crust.
-The thinner oceanic crust averages five miles thick, while the thicker continental land crust is often as much as 25 miles.
+The thinner oceanic crust averages five miles thick, while the thicker continental land crust is between 20 to 30 miles.
+If we likened Earth to an apple, its crust would be no thicker than the fruit’s skin!

 Earth is the third planet from the Sun and is on the outer edge of a minor spiral arm known as the Orion Arm, Orion-Spur, or Orion-Cygnus Arm.
-This arm is roughly 26,000 light-years away from the centre of the Milky Way galaxy.
-Astronomers have discovered stars in the Milky Way that are almost 13.6 billion years old.
+This arm is roughly 26,000 light-years away from the centre of the Milky Way galaxy, where astronomers have discovered stars that are almost 13.6 billion years old.

-Space is dynamic and ever-changing, constantly responding to the objects within it.
+Space constantly corresponds to objects throughout our solar system, making it ever-changing and dynamic.
 Our solar system is like a delicate web of gravitational filaments, tracing the most straightforward trajectory through spacetime’s curvature.
 A monumental manipulation of energies keeps our planet and us in a precise orbit around the Sun.
-This intricate dance between the celestial bodies in our solar system is a testament to the remarkable power of that which seems void.
-Space.
+This intricate dance between the celestial bodies is a testament to the remarkable power of that which seems void: space.

-Seen from space, Earth appears like a gleaming oasis amidst an endless expanse of darkness, glistening with the faint light of countless stars.
+When seen from outer space, Earth appears like a gleaming pearl amidst an endless backdrop of darkness, glistening with the faint light of countless stars.
 The closest and brightest of these stars is our Sun, approximately 93,000,000 miles (150,000,000 km) from Earth.

 Proxima Centauri, the next closest star, is a tiny speck 4.3 light-years away from us, roughly 25,300,000,000,000 miles (about 39,900,000,000,000 kilometres).

-Of the planets Venus comes closest to Earth every 584 days, approximately 25 million miles (40 million km), though it can reach as close as 24 million miles (38 million km).
-Mercury comes in at around 57 million miles (91.7 million km) and Mars at 48.6 million miles (78.3 million km) away from Earth.
+Of the planets, Venus comes closest to Earth every 584 days, approximately 25 million miles (40 million km), though it can reach as close as 24 million miles (38 million km).
+Mercury comes in at around 57 million miles (91.7 million km), and Mars is 48.6 million miles (78.3 million km) away from Earth.
 Because of its nearness to the Sun Mercury has the shortest year (a revolution period of 88 days).
 Mercury is an average distance of 48 million miles (77 million km) from Earth.

-Many astronauts have described seeing Earth from vastness of space as breathtakingly beautiful and fragile.
-Their observations have helped us understand the importance of taking care of our planet, which is our one true home, and appreciate the intricacy of the cosmos and delicate balance of nature that sustains life here.
+Many astronauts travelling into space thousands of miles from Earth have bestowed mind-blowing insights into our lives.
+From their life-changing perspective, we understand the importance of caring for our planet, our one true home, and appreciate the intricacy of the cosmos and the delicate balance of nature that sustains life here.

 “Earthrise” as photographed from Apollo 8 (Credit: Bill Anders/NASA)